 Gnocchi dishes are perfect for brunch because they are heavy i.e. dense, which is why you don’t need a large portion.
 Gnocchi also takes seconds to cook, as soon as the little balls of seasoned potato hit the near-boiling water, they simmer up to the surface, ready to be plated.

-For a fantastic, simple and quick brunch, you need a frying pan, preferably made out of copper or cast iron.
+For a fantastic, simple, and quick brunch, you need a frying pan, preferably made out of copper or cast iron.
 You slide a decent amount of butter in, watch it melt, and then add some basil.
 You take the cooked gnocchi and put it into the herbed butter, and then cover it with Italian cheeses such as pecorino, mozzarella, or parmesan.
 Put the pan underneath the grill for around 5-10 minutes, and serve.

 Richness for the soul

-Pork is a white meat, not red.
-Therefore it’s not as dense, is quicker to cook and a lot more fatty and juicy.
+Pork is white meat, not red.
+Therefore it’s not as dense, is quicker to cook and is a lot more fatty and juicy.
 Porchetta is the ultimate comfort food that can be enjoyed at festive times, a Sunday dinner or a brunch.
-A simple belly pork cut from the butchers is what you need and the rest is a creation you can make of your own.
+A slice of simple belly pork cut from the butchers is what you need and the rest is a creation you can make of your own.

-The porchetta is a work of love, it’s a roll of meat, herbs, vegetables and even a sprinkle of nuts if you want.
+The porchetta is a work of love, it’s a roll of meat, herbs, vegetables, and even a sprinkle of nuts if you want.
 Served in its own juices, it’s a light-heavy dish, that is superb for a brunch.
 It can be eaten hot or cold as well.

-Brunch was originally a meal reserved only with the upper-middle class.
+Brunch was originally a meal reserved only for the upper-middle class.
 In fact, it serves a wonderful cause…to give you back the energy you missed when missing breakfast.
 And, it will also power you through your day without having to stop for lunch.
 This practical meal can be rich and incredibly flavorful because fatty meals are encouraged.